TAX AND CIVILIZATION

 But a nation, it is difficult to walk without taxes.
 People’s libraries, urban parks, nursing homes, firefighters, public schools, and social assistance without taxes are all in jeopardy of budget shortfalls.

 That is certainly not a big deal for the rich.
 They can still enjoy their own library books, or fly to a place in Singapore to buy Ming dynasty ceramics.
 The rich have mobility and alternative, while the poor do not.
 Taxation is the real management of funds from the community.

 Therefore we study history.
 Because history is stories of imperfection.
-Only with good thought to the world, we will not despair faces the future.
+Only with good thoughts to the world, we will not despair face the future.